thehottgame/TheHoTTGame/1FundamentalGroup/Quest0Part0.md

 A contruction of 'the circle' is :

-- a point
+- a point called `base`
-- an edge from that point to itself
+- an edge from that point to itself called `loop`

 Here is our definition of the circle in `agda`.